therealplato/therealplato.com/hugosite/content/posts/breakingprod.md

 Code defensively.
 Assume the worst and try to code around it:

 * Do not blindly assume that code, whether first party or third party, behaves as expected.
-Write validation or tests to confirm the behavior.
+Verify its behavior with tests and/or runtime checks.
 Don't be afraid of checking assumptions repeatedly.
+* Have a comprehensive test suite.
+Put more time into testing failure cases than success cases, including tests that validate the system fails as planned when assumptions are faulty.
 * Make services as independent as reasonably possible to minimize change risk.
 For instance, instead of having two services share a database table, give one service responsibility for maintaining that table and expose an API through which other services can use the table.
 * Gradually roll out changes that touch multiple services, rather than all at once.
-* Have a comprehensive test suite, including validating the system's behavior when errors occur or assumptions are faulty.
-* Do not use concurrency when synchronous code will do the job.
+* Do not use concurrency when synchronous code is an option.
-* Do not use ten layers of indirection when one layer will do the job.
+* Do not use ten layers of indirection when two layers will be maintainable.

 The manufacturers of the Therac-25 code incorrectly calculated their risks.
 They were so confident in their software that they removed hardware interlocks used in the previous Therac-20 model.
 As it turned out, the same bugs were present in the Therac-20 as the Therac-25,